javirandor/anthropic-tokenizer/README.md

 ## Motivating Example

-I ran several tests to verify whether the traffic is a good proxy for tokenization.
+We ran several tests to verify whether the API traffic leaks tokenization.
 It could be possible that the API served text per words or a different unit (e.g. characters).

-I took a long string that is unlikely to be a single token: `asdfasdfasdf`
+We started with a long string that is unlikely to be a single token: `asdfasdfasdf`

-1. I check the tokenization of the OpenAI tokenizer
+1. We then check the tokenization of the OpenAI tokenizer
 ![OpenAI tokenization for asdfasdfasdf](imgs/openai.png)

-2. I ask Claude 3 to copy the string **but limiting the maximum number of tokens to 1**
+2. We ask Claude 3 to copy the string **but limiting the maximum number of output tokens to 1**.
+This outputs "as".
 ![Claude 3 first token for asdfasdfasdf](imgs/1token.png)

-3. I repeat the same but **limiting the maximum number of tokens to 2**
+3. We repeat the same but **limiting the maximum number of tokens to 2**.
+This outputs "asdf".
 ![Claude 3 first token for asdfasdfasdf](imgs/2tokens.png)

 4. If you inspect the network traffic (or the streaming in Python) you will find that `text_delta` is likely to represent a token.